 Today, Blue Cross NC is a fully taxed, not-for-profit North Carolina company with major operations centers in Durham and Winston-Salem.
 We employ more than 5,000 people1 who are passionate about health care, and we serve more than 4.3 million members, including about 1.2 million served on behalf of other Blue Plans.2 Blue Cross NC is an independent licensee of the Blue Cross and Blue Shield Association.

 Learn about our company goals, see our progress and stay informed about what's coming next in

-Find important news, updates and press releases at our Media Center
+Find important news, updates and press releases in our Media Center.

 Point of Blue